 Asynchronous collaboration involves people working with each other but not together, collaborating on their own schedules until an end result is reached.
 Mainly, asynchronous collaboration occurs when people need to get things done on independent schedules, or they can’t be present with each other.

 Asynchronous collaboration is mainly used due to the rise of remote and hybrid workspaces.
-When teams are required to collaborate from different locations, there are less natural opportunities for collaboration, and teams are more likely to blend synchronous and asynchronous collaboration solutions.
+When teams are required to collaborate from different locations, there are fewer natural opportunities for collaboration, and teams are more likely to blend synchronous and asynchronous collaboration solutions.
 Each member can contribute as part of the team and build an end result completely separate from the rest of their team.

 Asynchronous collaboration isn’t a clear-cut replacement for traditional collaboration, but with the right tools, it can be an effective substitute for remote teams.
 Regardless of your asynchronous efficiency, you will always need to integrate some aspect of traditional collaboration into your workflow to conduct meetings and communicate directly.